 We have an upcoming blog post which provides more detail on how to enable roles and collaboration at each lifecycle stage.
 Be sure to subscribe to our mailing list to get the article straight to your inbox.

 This 3 step approach to innovation can be daunting, but done right we see it netting large enterprises technical differentiation and compounded simultaneously, to achieve and maintain digital market leadership.
-Book a consultation with our innovation experts to see how a partnership with digitalML using the ignite platform can get you there in months, not years.
+Book a chat with our innovation experts to see how a partnership with digitalML using the ignite platform can get you there in months, not years.